akestoridis/mcdm/README.md

 Copyright (c) 2020 Dimitrios-Georgios Akestoridis

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the MIT License.